NASA’s largest telescope sees first star and takes a selfie - NewsBreak

 The James Webb Space Telescope, the largest and most powerful in the world, made its way to its new home last month .
 It is now 1 million miles away from Earth, much further than NASA’s Hubble Space Telescope, which was only 340 miles away.

 The 7-ton telescope is floating in space right now.
 Webb will be used to peer through clouds of gas and dust to see things at a much greater distance — light that comes from when the first stars and galaxies were forming 13.7 billion years ago.
-The new tool will also scan the atmospheres of distant worlds for possible signs of life.New space telescope can see ‘almost back to the beginning’
+The new tool will also scan the atmospheres of distant worlds for possible signs of life.La Niña forecast: NOAA gives update for spring

 Last week, Webb spotted its first star – 18 times – and captured its first selfie.